michael-m-rosenthal/CPPSPICE/README.md

 https://docs.docker.com/engine/install/ubuntu/

 I like to keep my dockerfiles shallow (calling other scripts) so that the build scripts that I use to create the docker image are exactly available for someone who wants to build the environment on the host system.
-Also, if the script needs to change, I find that I am far more likely to miss something if I need to change the script in multiple places.
+Also, if the script needs to change, I find that I am far more likely to miss something if I need to change the scripts in multiple files.
 This does have a drawback because if the build fails at a script, the entire script will need to be ran again.
 I have found that the benefits outweigh the drawbacks on the projects that I have worked on.

-My main reason for doing the dockerfile is so that I can test the scripts and commands I have documented for setting up the dev environment using a system without the dev tools already installed.
+My main reason for doing the dockerfile in this project is so that I can test the scripts and commands I have documented for setting up the dev environment using a system without the dev tools already installed.

 ### Descriptions of cpp files I had before starting

 Before I started this project, I had some c and c++ code that I wrote to help me understand the CSPICE toolkit.
 I do not want to go into much detail about them because I am going to do a much more thorough job explaining everything related to this coding project.
 Rather than deleting them, I put it in the `pre_src` directory.
-If you are interested, you can `cd` into the `pre_src`directory and build the shared object libraries and binaries using the `mkcppprodct.csh`.
+You can think of it as a scrap bin of code that I normally would not have included in the repository.
+I have since added some other scrap c/c++ code here.

 ### Description of Data

+To compute the occultation times, I will need to load an appropriate leap second kernel, an appropriate SPK to get the emphirise state and positions of the planets, and a pck to get the planetary constants
+The generic kernels can be downloaded manually [here](https://naif.jpl.nasa.gov/naif/data_generic.html).

 The following kernels are loaded in the `gfoclt_c` example found [here](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/mostused.html#3)

 ```
 furnsh_c( "naif0008.tls"  );
 furnsh_c( "de421.bsp"     );
 furnsh_c( "pck00008.tpc"  );
 ```

-I need a lsk, a spk and a pck to use `gfoclt_c`.

-The generic kernels can be downloaded manually [here](https://naif.jpl.nasa.gov/naif/data_generic.html).
+These do not appear to be the latest versions of the data kernels.

 At the time I am writing this, the [aareadme.txt](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/lsk/aareadme.txt) says that `naif0012.tls` is the latest leap second kernel.